LEWIS MEMORIAL PRIZE COMPETITION 2024

-The Lewis Memorial Prize Competition was established by the Musica Britannica Trust in 1986 in memory of the first General Editor and Chairman of Musica Britannica, Sir Anthony Lewis.
-The competition now commemorates the lives of both Sir Anthony and Lesley, Lady Lewis, who supported it for many years.
-Held annually, the competition is for singers, keyboard players, or consorts.
+The Anthony Lewis Memorial Prize Competition was established by the Musica Britannica Trust in 1986 in memory of the first General Editor and Chairman of Musica Britannica, Sir Anthony Lewis.
+Under its new name, the Lewis Memorial Prize Competition now commemorates the lives of both Sir Anthony and his wife Lesley, Lady Lewis, who supported it for many years.
+A generous bequest from Lady Lewis has enabled the competition to continue as an annual event, held alternately for singers, keyboard players, or consorts.

 The 2023 competition was for keyboard players and was held on Tuesday 4 April at the Royal Academy of Music in London.